nulledc0de/phantom_thread/README.md

 # phantom_thread

 phantom_thread is a POC kernel driver designed for manual mapping.
 It spoofs the thread's start address and uses `KeEnterGuardedRegion()` to avoid asynchronous procedure calls (APCs).
-This subverts bad actors that could be looking to find the spoofed system thread.
-This was a driver i wrote when i was bored for fun not for bypassing any specific anticheats/services.
+This subverts bad actors that could be looking to find the spoofed system thread. this was a driver i wrote when i was bored for fun not for bypassing any specific anticheats/services.

 ## features